 Phony state health exchanges.
 Some states let the federal government set up their health care exchange rather than create their own.
 In these states, con artists often set up fake state exchange websites.
 Unsuspecting health care consumers hand over their personal information, financial data and money only to get nothing.
 Check to see if your state has a state-run health exchange.

 ACA navigators who charge for advice.
 The government provides trained navigators to help people who don’t know much about health insurance.
 Con artists posing as navigators ask customers to pay for their advice.
 Official ACA navigators never charge for their services.

 Discount cards called insurance plans.
 These cheap “insurance plans” usually boast a phony list of doctors, high fees hidden in the fine print and zero benefits.

-Remember, it’s important to consider several factors – not just price – when choosing a health insurance plan.
+Remember, it’s important to think about many factors — not just price — when choosing a health plan.
 Buy from an insurance company you trust.
 Beware of any company you’ve never heard of before.
 They may not exist.
 You could end up without health insurance and without the money you set aside to pay for it.
-Search for reviews about the insurance company you’re considering and any salesperson who has contacted you.
+Search for reviews about any insurance company you’re considering.

 Visit our article library to learn more about health insurance scams.